An Empirical Analysis of Feature Engineering for Predictive Modeling: Results Analysis

 \subsection{Gradient Boosted Machine}

 The gradient boosted machine (GBM) model operates very similarly to random forests.
-However, the GBM algorithm uses the gradient of the training objective to attempt to produce optimal combinations of the trees.
+However, the GBM algorithm uses the gradient of the training objective to produce optimal combinations of the trees.
 This additional optimization sometimes gives GBM a performance advantage over random forests.
 The gradient boosting machines used in this paper all used the same hyper-parameters.
-The maximum depth was 10 levels, the number of estimators was 100 and the learning rate was 0.05.
-The results of the GBM engineered features are provided in Figure \ref{fig:error_gbm}.
+The maximum depth was ten levels, the number of estimators was 100, and the learning rate was 0.05.
+We provide the results of the GBM engineered features in Figure \ref{fig:error_gbm}.

-Like the random forest model, the gradient boosted machine failed to synthesize the counts and ratio-difference features.
-Though the gradient boosting machine achieved a satisfactory result on the ratio feature, it performed worse than the random forest.
+Like the random forest model, the gradient boosted machine had the most difficulty with the standard deviation, the ratio of differences, and sum.